 #1 – Create a bedtime ritual

 If you know how habits are created, you know that every habit is associated with a trigger.
-For example, eating chocolate may be triggered by unstable emotional state, or going to the gym can be triggered by looking at the blank space for you “after” picture and so on.
+For example, eating chocolate may be triggered by unstable emotional state, or going to the gym can be triggered by putting on workout clothes.
 You need to implement this concept to your sleeping habits.